Bangkok Elevated Road and Train System: History

+In 1996, some of the contracts were awarded, such as Balfour Beatty for the track laying, AdTranz for supplying the 172 rail cars, and Siemens for the train depots, stations, and signaling systems.
+Despite the government's threat to cancel the project, more contracts were awarded in the same year.
+The railway medium-voltage electrical system comprises 25 kV single-phase traction and 22 kV substation supplies, which are derived from the 230 kV primary network of the electricity supply authority via three bulk supply substations adjacent to the route of the railway.
+Supplies for the main line stations, the highway, etc. are derived from the community train station substations.
+The initial CT operation consists of 4 car trains at 3 minute headways, with a maximum capacity of 9 car trains at 2 minute headways.
+230 kV was chosen as the standard nominal three-phase voltage available in Thailand on the basis of availability and economics.

 Rumors of corruption swirled around the project from the outset.
 The first part of the project was due to be in operation by December 1995, with the rest completed by December 1999.
 However, construction ceased in August 1997 during the Asian financial crisis, with only around 10% complete.
 Gordon Wu of Hopewell blamed slow land acquisition on the Thai government, while Thai officials stated that Hopewell had simply run out of money.
 Both sides demanded financial compensation and threatened to sue the other for breach of contract, with Hopewell claiming the work had cost it US$575 million.
 The project was formally terminated by the Cabinet in 1998.